How to Create or Refine a Content Marketing Strategy

 2. What Will You Write About?

 Topic ideation is something to be systematized.
-But first, let’s layout a framework to help you understand the best way to choose blog post topics.
+But first, let’s lay out a framework to help you understand the best way to choose blog post topics and decide on the kind of content that works best for your current and new audiences.

-Your blog is not a publication, it’s a growing library of information.
-There are many reasons you need to adopt this mindset, but here’s one guiding principle that should be enough reason on its own.
+Your blog is not a publication; it’s a growing library of information.
+There are many reasons you need to adopt this mindset, but here are two guiding principles that should be enough reason on their own:

-• Blogs that act like publications create series of standalone posts on different topics.
-They are hesitant to cover the same topic more than once.
+1. Blogs that act like publications create a series of standalone posts on different topics.
+They are hesitant to cover the same topic or types of content more than once.

-This strategy pairs nicely with another content marketing strategy essential, which is that people should primarily discover you via search.
+This strategy pairs nicely with another essential content marketing strategy: people should primarily discover you through search through high-quality content.
 Since readers aren’t checking your site each time you post something new, you can write about the same thing for weeks in a row.
-No one will care since they are finding what they need, when they need it via search engines.
+No one will care since they find what they need when they need it via search engines.

 Most of your blog post topics should be driven by 1) keyword research and 2) sales and support feedback.
 Use keyword research to identify entry points for new readers.
 Keywords should be top and middle of the funnel, meaning they serve searchers who are looking for information and education.
 Create content for the bottom of the funnel by talking to your sales and support teams about what prospects and customers are having trouble with.
 This process helps you address the entire lifecycle, from awareness through purchase.

-• Top of Funnel: Use keyword research to address high-level topics, introduce new readers to your brand.
+• Top of Funnel: Use keyword research to address high-level topics, introduce new readers to your organization, and create brand awareness.

 • Middle of Funnel: Use keyword research in addition to sales and support feedback to tie problems to your specific solution.